XnonXte/space-survival-remaster/README.md

 - Run `pip install -r requirements.txt` or `pip3 install -r requirements.txt` for UNIX based OS.
 - Run `start.bat` to launch the game.
 - Enjoy!
+## License

+This repository is under GNU GPLv3 License, the reuse of the code is allowed, but not straight up redistributing the base code!